chrisilouseph/Jan-20-Sem-Proj/README.md

 ## Project Euler Exercises

 These contain Haskell implementations of the primary functions involved in the first few solutions of [Project Euler](https://projecteuler.net/archives).

+## Project Report

+IISER Pune requires a project report to be submitted for each semester project.